 How to Get Rid of Termites: 6 Homeowners Share Their Solutions

-When it comes to creating structural damage, termites have earned the title of being the most notorious.
+Regarding creating structural damage, termites have earned the most notorious title.
 They also don’t sleep.
 The termite colony’s workers ingest cellulose found in plant cell walls and on wood (such as wooden furniture, floors, and walls) nonstop for 24 hours.
 Because of this, Americans shell out over $5 billion annually to repair damage brought on by termite infestations.

 The fact that termite detection typically happens too late is frustrating.
-We only learn we have termites in our property when the structural damage already becomes obvious and severe.
-This Old House (2022) asserts that when faced with a termite infestation, it pays to be cautious and act right away.
+We only learn we have termites in our property when the structural damage already becomes evident and severe.
+This Old House (2022) asserts that when faced with a termite infestation, it pays to be cautious and act immediately.
 Termites reproduce incredibly fast, increasing their population to millions.
-Therefore, it is not surprising that termites can cause a building to quickly collapse.
+Therefore, it is not surprising that termites can cause a building to collapse quickly.

 Signs of Termite Infestation

-Owners of homes and buildings can potentially take a number of steps to stop termites from wreaking further devastation and ruin.
-However, the most basic step is to know and look for the following indications of a termite infestation:
+Owners of homes and buildings can take several steps to stop termites from wreaking further devastation and ruin.
+However, the most essential step is to know and look for the following indications of a termite infestation:

-• Strange tapping noise – Termites create tapping noises, which are a result of them banging their heads on the walls of their mud tunnels.
+• Strange tapping noise – Termites create tapping noises resulting from banging their heads on the walls of their mud tunnels.
 The sounds are supposed to alert other termites to any prospective threats.
 You can hear these strange tappings in lofts, basements, under floorboards, walls, and ceilings.

-• Mud tubes – In order to create tube-like tunnels, termites bore into wooden constructions.
-These mud tubes typically protrude from the exterior walls of the home and extend toward the termites’ source of food.
+• Mud tubes – To create tube-like tunnels, termites bore into wooden constructions.
+These mud tubes typically protrude from the home’s exterior walls and extend toward the termites’ food source.

 • Wood damage – Termites are drawn to wood and decaying trees because they eat cellulose.
 You can tap on a wooden building to listen for hollowness.
 Additionally, termites may ruin or warp the wooden components of your home.
 Termites may be to blame if you detect wood bending or swelling in your floors or ceilings.